 A signed MOU and agreement with the HSE is the means by which we access Professional Indemnity Insurance through the State Claims Agency (SCA/CIS).

 Presence at five births in the capacity of a second midwife is necessary prior to commence as a primary SECM.

 - Registered Midwife with NMBI, up to date registration

 - Public liability Insurance, accessed throughout the CMA (cost based on caseload numbers).

 - Three years post qualification midwifery experience

 - Emergency Skills and Drills training (PROMPT, ALSO, Community Emergencies)

 - Car insurance indemnifying the HSE (just a matter of informing your insurance company)

-- be engaged and informed of all communications via email
+- Be engaged and informed of all communications

-- be informed of the quarterly meeting, held in different venues through out the country and our AGM (in Oct) which rotates between Cork, Dublin and Galway
+- Be informed of quarterly meetings virtually, or held in different venues throughout the country, and our AGM (in Oct) which rotates between Cork, Dublin, and Galway